 Sandra MurraySteering Committee

 Sandy aims to spend life outside.
 In the winter she’s in the mountains as a ski instructor and trainer for the Cypress Mountain snow school.
 Spring finds her growing veggies in her community garden plot.
 Hiking and canoeing keep her outdoors until ski season begins yet again.
-Sandy is on faculty with SongWorks, an international music education organization.
-What better way to celebrate nature than to sing and play song games with other nature enthusiasts!
+Sandy is on faculty with SongWorks, an international music education organization that fosters playful teaching and vibrant learning.
+With songs and song games as the foundation of SongWorks, learning experiences are infused with joyful play and musicality. https://songworkseducatorsassociation.com What better way to celebrate nature than to sing and play song games outdoors!

 We would love for you to join with fresh ideas and energy to engage B.C. communities is action to bring together their residents together in outdoor activity for physical and mental wellness, learning and conservation and ecological actions.